DISCLOUSURE: This post may contain affiliate links, meaning I get commission if you decide to make a purchase through my link at no cost to you.

 The tour covers the beautiful town of Chipping Campden with its picturesque high street which has hardly been touched for centuries.
 If you fancy a long distance walk Chipping Campden is where the 100 mile Cotswold Way starts.
 Have a read of “Running the Cotswold Way” if you want to find out how a friend and I got on attempting to run the 100 mile route!

-You will also visit Broadway Tower with it’s magnificent views across Worcester and over to the Malvern Hills.
+You will also visit Dover’s Hill with it’s magnificent views across Worcester and over to the Malvern Hills.
 Also on the schedule is Stow on the Wold, another charming fairy tale village.
 When in Stow don’t miss out St Edwards Church with its Tolkien door!
 Of course, the tour will also include the two most visited famous spots in the Cotswolds: Bourton on the Water and Bibury.
 Did you know that the famous row of houses in Bibury actually feature in the British passport?
+But more importantly it also includes a number of hidden gems such as a the picturesque and not often visited Snowshill village.

 Will you be visiting the Cotswolds by train?